POSTS ABOUT BOOKS BY CHRISTIAN AUTHORS

 WEEKLY BOOK GIVEAWAY

-Leave a comment on THIS post through Tuesday, May 9, 2017 to be entered in the DRAWING for a copy of the book below.
-If you mention in your comment that you’re a follower (see in the left sidebar “Join This Site” and “Follow by Email”), I'll add your name a second time in the drawing.
+Leave a comment on THIS post through Tuesday, February 20, 2018 to be entered in the DRAWING for a copy of the book below.
+If you mention in your comment that you’re a follower (see right sidebar to follow), I'll add your name a second time in the drawing.
 U.S. mailing address required to receive a paper book.
 I may or may not have read books offered for giveaways.
 The mention and giveaway of books on my blog does not in any way indicate any manner of my endorsement of said books.
 Read book giveaway details at Disclaimers.
-To provide you security, please leave your email address like this: johnATyahooDOTcom.
+To provide you security, leave your email address like this: johnATyahooDOTcom.
 Winner announced in next Thursday's blog post.

 by Kelly Irvin